facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 @end
 ```

 This file is the manager for the Fabric Component.
-React Native runtime uses the manager objects to register the modules, properties and methods to make them available to the JavaScript side.
+React Native runtime uses manager objects to register the modules, properties and methods to make them available to the JavaScript side.

 The most important call is to the `RCT_EXPORT_MODULE`, which is required to export the module so that Fabric can retrieve and instantiate it.